Exel-Pardo algebras with a twist: Introduction

-\begin{ack} I wish to thank Guido Arnone for carefully reading an earlier draft of this article and making useful comments.
-Thanks also to Enrique Pardo for bringing the article \cite{steiszak} to my attention, and to Marco Farinati for a fruitful discussion leading to Lemmas \ref{lem:hhreg} and \ref{lem:treg}. \end{ack}
+\begin{ack} I wish to thank Becky Armstrong, Guido Arnone and Enrique Pardo for carefully reading an earlier draft of this article and making useful comments.
+Thanks also to Marco Farinati for a fruitful discussion leading to Lemmas \ref{lem:hhreg} and \ref{lem:treg}. \end{ack}